 Though it’s the responsibility of the facility manager to ensure proper steps are taken with lockout tagout procedures, it is also imperative for employees to learn and understand the process.
 Each lockout tagout procedure should be well-documented and issues communicated clearly with all team members.

-An important regulation to remember – only the involved parties that performed the lockout/tagout procedure should sign off on bringing the forklift back into circulation once proper maintenance has been performed.
+An important regulation to remember: only those who performed the lockout/tagout procedure should sign off on bringing the forklift back into circulation once proper maintenance has been performed.

 When is lockout/tagout necessary?